Francisco Liaño: Deportivo

 Liaño signed for Deportivo de La Coruña in the summer of 1991.
 Initially he was a backup to Juan Canales, but the latter suffered an injury prior to the start of the season and Liaño played the opening ten matches of the campaign.
 Both went down with injury later in the season, which prompted third-choice Yosu's promotion to starting duties for 11 contests.

 Although Canales returned to finish the campaign as number one, he again suffered an injury prior to 1992–93, which gave Liaño another chance in the first team.
 Now, the team's performances were such that he never lost his status again, winning two consecutive Zamora as Deportivo qualified for the UEFA Cup for the first time in its history, after finishing third.
-In the following year, he set a first division record by conceding only 18 goals in 38 games – the lowest goals-to-games ratio in the league's history (along with Oblak 15/16) – and won his second individual trophy, but the Galicians finished second behind free-scoring FC Barcelona on goal difference.
+In the following year, he set a first division record by conceding only 18 goals in 38 games – the lowest goals-to-games ratio in the league's history (along with Jan Oblak in 2015–16 season) – and won his second individual trophy, but the Galicians finished second behind free-scoring FC Barcelona on goal difference.
+In this season, he also became the most goalkeeper to achieve a clean sheet in one season in the history of La Liga, with 26 clean sheets (alongside Marc-André ter Stegen in 2022–23 season).

 Liaño missed three months of the 1994–95 season through injury, but he was able to help Deportivo win the Copa del Rey, the first trophy in the club's history.
 John Toshack was named as Deportivo's new manager for 1995–96, and he named Canales as his first-choice; after he conceded ten goals in the first seven matches, the Welsh coach decided to reinstate Liaño, who finished the campaign as Depor ranked ninth.